 A startup ecosystem has always been challenging.
 Off late the scenario has become even more competitive with innumerable startups looking to make it big.
-The golden era of startup funding — a funding spree which took its peak in 2014–15, has now run its last lap.
-A situation which has further compounded the rise of startups with venture capitalists and seed funding enterprises taking a cautious route to investments.
+The golden era of startup funding — a funding spree that took its peak in 2014–15, has now run its last lap.
+This situation has further compounded the rise of startups with venture capitalists and seed funding enterprises taking a cautious route to investments.
 With funds drying, startups have taken to alternate avenues such as Crowdfunding to raise the necessary capital to fuel their dreams.

 Crowdfunding — The Popular Funding Mantra

 The name sums up what Crowdfunding is — asking the crowd for funds.
 It’s resorting to social media and seeking funds leveraging an online transaction portal.
-The average investments from multiple people, summing up to become the necessary financial foundation for startups to operate.
+The average investments from multiple people, sum up to become the necessary financial foundation for startups to operate.

 The quest for funds isn’t easy, especially in social media where credibility becomes a major issue.
 Entrepreneurs looking for funds need to establish a community.
-Build and nurture the same, all the time communicating their project, idea and it’s viability to engage interested individuals.
+Build and nurture the same, all the time communicating their project, idea and its viability to engage interested individuals.

 Platforms That Set You Up

 Establishing a community and getting the bucks rolling isn’t a walk in the park.
 Fortunately, various crowdfunding sites are available which provide a community for entrepreneurs to bank on.
-Bitgiving, Crowdera, Catapooolt, Ketto, ImpactGuru — platforms like these introduce startups to a network of interested and potential groups.
+Bitgiving, Crowdera, Catapult, Ketto, ImpactGuru — platforms like these introduce startups to a network of interested and potential groups.
 Here credibility leads the way and as your community shapes up, people start contributing to your cause.

 Digital Marketing — Your Engagement Booster